Multitenancy for vector search in Azure Cosmos DB

 Azure Cosmos DB provides the tools necessary to build a robust, secure, and scalable multitenant environment.
 With the power of DiskANN vector indexing, you can deliver fast, high-dimensional searches that drive your AI applications.

-More vector database solutions
+Vector database solutions

-Diagram of Vector indexing services.
+Diagram of Vector indexing services for Azure PostgreSQL.